Finance Matters contains a series of articles addressing key topics to help you understand the City’s finances and terminology.

-If you have a finance related question that you would like to see as a topic for a FINANCE MATTERS article, please email us at firstname.lastname@example.org or mail a letter to Finance Department, District of Mission, 8645 Stave Lake Street, Mission, BC V2V 4L9
+If you have a finance related question that you would like to see as a topic for a FINANCE MATTERS article, please email us at firstname.lastname@example.org or mail a letter to Finance Department, City of Mission, 8645 Stave Lake Street, Mission, BC V2V 4L9

 FINANCE MATTERS articles:

-Asset management is a municipality’s plan for how to manage municipal infrastructure to provide services to residents and other users in a way that meets their expectations, while at the same time being financially sustainable.
+Asset management is a city’s plan for how to manage municipal infrastructure to provide services to residents and other users in a way that meets their expectations, while at the same time being financially sustainable.
 It is a systematic approach to maintaining and replacing assets or infrastructure, with the goal of maximizing the life of each asset and minimizing lifecycle costs.
-The District currently practices asset management at the departmental level; however we are in the process of developing an integrated corporate wide asset management system in order to create a more sustainable community now and for years to come.
+The City currently practices asset management at the departmental level; however we are in the process of developing an integrated corporate wide asset management system in order to create a more sustainable community now and for years to come.

-As with all municipalities, Mission’s infrastructure, including our roads, pipe networks and parks, are aging.
+As with all cities, Mission’s infrastructure, including our roads, pipe networks and parks, are aging.
 With this aging infrastructure, comes an increase in maintenance and operating costs, as well as significant costs for asset replacement.
 Asset management will identify gaps between long-term costs and available funding.
 Funding will need to be set aside now to ensure that future generations are not unfairly burdened with higher taxes to cover asset renewal costs, and that they will be able to enjoy the same level of services that residents currently enjoy.

 Balancing a Budget